 We have a substantial amount of debt and significant debt service obligations.
-As of March 31, 2020, on an as-adjusted basis after giving effect to the Transactions, we would have had total debt of \$10.9 billion.
+As of September 30, 2020, we had total debt of \$10.9 billion.
 Our substantial debt could:

-- require us to dedicate a large portion of our cash flow from operations to service debt and fund repayments on our debt, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - · increase our vulnerability to adverse general economic or industry conditions; - limit our flexibility in planning for, or reacting to, changes in our business or the industry in which we operate; - · place us at a competitive disadvantage compared to our competitors that have less debt; - · make us more vulnerable to downturns in our business, the economy or the industry in which we operate; - limit our ability to raise additional debt or equity capital in the future to satisfy our requirements relating to working capital, capital expenditures, development projects, strategic initiatives or other purposes; - restrict us from making strategic acquisitions, introducing new technologies or exploiting business opportunities; - expose us to the risk of increased interest rates as certain of our borrowings are (and may be in the future) at a variable rate of interest; and - · make it difficult for us to satisfy our obligations with respect to our debt.
+- require us to dedicate a large portion of our cash flow from operations to service debt and fund repayments on our debt, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes; - · increase our vulnerability to adverse general economic or industry conditions; - limit our flexibility in planning for, or reacting to, changes in our business or the industry in which we operate; - · place us at a competitive disadvantage compared to our competitors that have less debt; - make us more vulnerable to downturns in our business, the economy or the industry in which we operate; - limit our ability to raise additional debt or equity capital in the future to satisfy our requirements relating to working capital, capital expenditures, development projects, strategic initiatives or other purposes; - restrict us from making strategic acquisitions, introducing new technologies or exploiting business opportunities; - expose us to the risk of increased interest rates as certain of our borrowings are (and may be in the future) at a variable rate of interest; and - · make it difficult for us to satisfy our obligations with respect to our debt.